S8374/S8374/README.md

 ## 🚀 About Me

-I’m a passionate Full Stack Developer with a strong foundation in frontend technologies such as React.js, Next.js, JavaScript, Tailwind CSS, and Bootstrap, complemented by solid experience in backend development using Node.js, Express.js, MongoDB, Firebase, and JWT Authentication.
+Passionate and growth-driven Full Mern Stack Developer with a strong focus on building responsive, scalable, and user-friendly web applications.
+Dedicated to writing clean, efficient, and maintainable code while ensuring performance and design excellence in every project.

+Eager to contribute to innovative teams where I can apply my problem-solving mindset, expand my technical expertise, and continue learning advanced tools and technologies to deliver impactful digital solutions.

 ---
 ## 🛠️ Skills